Stone Court: Membership

 The Stone Court began in 1941, when Associate Justice Stone was confirmed to replace Charles Evans Hughes as Chief Justice.
 Stone had served as an Associate Justice since 1925, when President Calvin Coolidge nominated him to the bench.
 During the Court's 1932–37 terms, Stone and justices Brandeis and Cardozo formed a liberal bloc called the Three Musketeers that generally voted to uphold the constitutionality of the New Deal.

 At the beginning of Stone's chief-justiceship, the Court consisted of Stone, Owen Roberts, Hugo Black, Stanley F. Reed, Felix Frankfurter, William O. Douglas, Frank Murphy, James F. Byrnes, and Robert H. Jackson (the latter two joined the court days after Stone's elevation to Chief Justice).
 In October 1942, Byrnes resigned from the court to become the war-time Director of the Office of Economic Stabilization; Roosevelt appointed Wiley Blount Rutledge as his replacement.
 Owen Roberts retired in July 1945, and President Harry Truman appointed Harold Hitz Burton to replace him.

 Shortly before V-E Day, Truman named Justice Jackson to serve as U.S. Chief of Counsel for the prosecution of high-ranking German officials accused of war crimes at the 1945–46 Nuremberg trials.
 As a result, Jackson was absent for one entire Court term, and his fellow justices had to do an extra amount of work during the term.
 Stone died on April 22, 1946, after suffering a cerebral hemorrhage.
 Truman subsequently appointed Fred Vinson as Stone's successor.

+Timeline

+Note: Harlan F. Stone is listed as a F. Roosevelt appointee due to his elevation to the position of Chief Justice by F. Roosevelt in 1941, but he was initially appointed to the court by Calvin Coolidge.